SEARCH WITH THE PROGRAM FINDER

 — Build a global-to-local advocacy action plan leveraging domestic and international network of community partners to enact change.

 API Lab participants pay a $150 application deposit with the initial application and the remaining balance is due upon acceptance.
 Participants who apply on the application deadline are responsible for submitting 50% of the program fee with the application.

-Program participants will have the opportunity to culminate their virtual learning experience with an optional 7-16 day excursion in January or March of 2021!
+Program participants will have the opportunity to culminate their virtual learning experience with an optional 7-16 day excursion in March of 2021!
 Participants will experience the rich cultural heritage of the country of their choice through various tours, visits to historic sites, and opportunities to experience the local culture firsthand.
 Participants interested in this option may select one excursion and will be charged an additional fee.
 Please note that participants must be 18 or older by the program start date.
 The international excursions require minimum enrollment per location and itineraries are subject to change.